How to make 2021 your year of health

-It’s estimated that around 12 percent of the population has taken up a vegetarian diet, with around 500,000 going fully plant-based and embracing veganism.
+It’s estimated that around 12 percent of the population has taken up a vegetarian diet.
+Around 500,000 have gone fully plant-based and are embracing veganism.
 For those keen to find out how it can benefit their health, Murrant recommends taking part in Veganuary.

-According to Murrant, there many other benefits of eating more plant-based foods.
-One of the things COVID-19 has highlighted is the critical importance of maintaining good health – not only to prevent disease but also to strengthen our immune system to fight infection.
+But there are many other benefits of eating more plant-based foods.
+One of the things COVID has highlighted is the critical importance of maintaining good health.
+Not only to prevent disease but also to strengthen our immune system to fight infection.

 Make simple swaps